syazwan-nazri/AD-XPDC/Project Documents/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **FR-3.1.6**: The system SHALL allow users to change their password while logged in.

 - Current Password: Required for verification
-- New Password: Same complexity requirements as registration
+- New Password: Minimum 8 characters with complexity requirements
 - Confirmation: User notified of successful change

 **FR-3.1.7**: The system SHALL maintain user session state across page refreshes.